 - Once you do that, you will hear a short beep sound, and the screen will immediately start to dim down;

 - You will be able to see the desktop again in no time.

 Sometimes after a full operating system update, the PC gets reset and cannot instantly detect outer hardware such as a USB or a wireless mouse.
 If the USB hardware is still attached to the computer after the update, it may prompt the PC to cause some graphics issues resulting in a black screen.
 It is wise to unplug all the USB equipment once you see the blank display and restart the computer.
 You are free to replug the external devices once the screen gets fixed.

 3. Update Your Graphics Card Driver:

-You can complete the job by restarting your computer and opening it under the Safe Mode with Networking environment.
+You can complete the job by restarting your computer and opening it under Safe Mode with the Networking environment.
 Here are the steps to update the driver in Safe Mode.
 To enter the Safe Mode, check out Start a Computer with Windows 10 Safe Mode.

-- Enter the Windows Diagnostics by pressing the power button repeatedly and choosing the "Advanced Option" and then click on "Startup Settings".
+- Enter the Windows Diagnostics by pressing the power button repeatedly and choosing the "Advanced Option" and then clicking on "Startup Settings".

 - Click on "Restart" and click the number 5 key from the keyboard;

 - The number 5 key will enable the "Safe Mode with Networking".